Centre for Consciousness and Contemplative Studies

 Find out more about Philosophy at Monash:

-This Centre was made possible thanks to the transformational gift from the Three Springs Foundation which contributes to the Change It.
+This Centre was made possible thanks to the transformational philanthropic grant from the Three Springs Foundation which contributes to the Change It.
 For Good. campaign – the largest public fundraising initiative in Monash’s history.
 For more information about the impact of philanthropy at Monash University, please visit Giving at Monash.